rolspace/www.rolandoramos.tech/_posts/2017-05-07-how-to-create-a-custom-jekyll-dockerfile.markdown

 FROM jekyll/jekyll:latest

 RUN npm install -g gulp-cli

-RUN npm install
 </pre>

-With this new step, I needed to rebuild the Docker image and the container.
+After adding this new step, I needed to rebuild the Docker image and the container.
 I got rid of the previous image by first stopping the container:

 <pre>
 > docker stop website